Japanese occupation of Malaya: Thai annexation of northern Malaya states

 Up until 1909 Kedah, Perlis, Kelantan, and Terengganu were Thai territories.
 As part of an agreement in 1909 Thailand transferred them to British control.
 In July 1943, Japanese Prime Minister Hideki Tojo announced that Kedah, Perlis, Kelantan, and Terengganu were to be returned to Thailand as part of the military alliance signed between Thailand and Japan on 21 December 1941.
 Thailand administered the states as Syburi, Palit, Kalantan and Trangkanu provinces from 18 October 1943 until the surrender of the Japanese at the end of the war.
-Japanese troops and Kempeitai continued to be stationed at the aforementioned states.
+Japanese troops and Kempeitai continued to be stationed at the states.

 Living conditions

 Recruiting campaigns

 The Japanese undertook recruiting, particularly with the Indian and Malay populations, both prior to and after the occupation.